Global Portfolio Diversification 2025

 • Other: Russia, South Africa, Turkey

-• Characteristics: Higher growth potential, higher volatility, currency risks
+• Characteristics: Higher growth possible, higher volatility, currency risks

 International Fixed Income